-For students from another State or Territory, use the ABS mapping tool to determine isolation.
+For students from another state or territory, use the ABS mapping tool to determine isolation.
 Note: This is not applicable for students in distance education.

-If you require clarification of eligibility, please contact the NSSAB Secretariat.
+If you have any questions about a student's eligibility, please contact the NSSAB Secretariat.

-- students whose home address is located in Outer Regional Australia, Inner Regional Australia or Major Cities of Australia; - overseas students (refer to Overseas students in these Instructions); and - 'Students on visitor visas, bridging visas with study limitations or no visa' (refer to Students on visitor visas, bridging visas with study limitations or no visa in these Instructions).
+- students whose home address is located in Outer Regional Australia, Inner Regional Australia or Major Cities of Australia - overseas students (refer to Overseas students in these Instructions), and - students on visitor visas, bridging visas with study limitations or no visa (refer to Students on visitor visas, bridging visas with study limitations or no visa in these Instructions).